 - A tranquil setting in a natural park, with lush green views from private terraces and heaps of activities nearby.
 It's only a short drive from some of the Atlantic coast's most stunning beaches

 - With solar power, natural materials and recycling, sustainability is central to Vilarinha's ethic rather than a mere afterthought

 - Couples without kids might find it too family-focused, though we visited as a couple and loved the relaxed, inclusive energy

-- In Casa do Forno, Rooms 1 and 2 do not have access to self-catering facilities
+- In Casa do Forno, Double Rooms 1 and 2 do not have access to self-catering facilities

 - Baby cots